MCPLookup/mcplookup/THE_REAL_COST.md

 I made this to solve a problem costing me time.
 This site will in turn cost me money - money I hope to offset with donations, but that just means more of my time spent solving a problem I don't want to have to solve.

-**Major AI industry leaders will eventually get their shit together and make MCP tools easy to use.**
+**Major AI industry leaders will eventually get their s**t together and make MCP tools easy to use.**

 **Until that day?** MCPLookup will continue to take up my time and money.